Nevenall/ghosting-the-edge/manuscript.md

 #### Conceding

 When coming up with concessions for character remember that death is just a temporary condition if you have enough money or connections.
-Sure, you might die for a while, but if your brain is relatively intact, or if even your memories are stored somewhere else, it can be possible to “reconstruct” a character.
+Sure, you might die for a while, but if your brain is relatively intact, or if even your memories are stored somewhere else, it can be possible to "reconstruct" a character.
 Of course, that might only be possible if you make a Faustian bargain with some corporation, but even death can be overcome with enough money.

 ### Range